sanskar12k/Armstrong_No./README.md

 # Armstrong_No.
-Following code takes any natural number as input and returns all armstrong number between 1 and input.
+Following code takes any natural number as input and returns all armstrong number between 1 and input value.